TheCosmicNomad/Blueshift-Application-Problems/README.md

 #### Time Spent
 ~ 40 minutes
 - Most of this time was spent making sure that I had covered all bases on the error checking.
+- The reason this was pushed with a large timegap is because I had forgotten to commit the last of the changes before writing this markdown

 #### Assumptions/Tradeoffs
 - Assumption 1: Using a Calculator class was desired by SOLID principles.